Long Lost Friends

 Getting back together with an old flame!

-Being in the autumn of their lives some people secretly harbour a hope that at some point to rekindle the relationship.
-None wish to break happy families but, if prevailing circumstances permit, such as: divorce/ death of spouse then they respectfully might offer to become their special friend again in whatever capacity.
+Being in the autumn of their lives, some people secretly harbour a hope that at some point to rekindle the relationship.
+None wish to break happy families but, if prevailing circumstances permitsuch as: divorce/ death of a spouse , then, they might respectfully offer to become their special friend again in whatever capacity.

-Many of our enquirers are themselves in their 60’s or 70’s and in many cases have sadly lost their partner.
+Many of our enquirers who are themselves in their 60’s or 70’s have sadly lost their partner.
 Often their old flame is in the same situation.
 For us its great whenever we have been able put them together again.
 (Playing Cupid)

 Finding a lost love what to keep in mind

 Be prepared for disappointment.
 There is at least a 50% chance the other party will not respond.
-Be aware that both of you have changed a lot both in appearance, views, opinions, etc. That young wild left wing ‘Trotsky’ might now be something totally different.
+Be aware that both of you have changed a lot..
+That once young wild-child left wing ‘Trotsky’ might today be something totally different.

-For example: SADLY- often in the case of the ladies, a changing appearance (ageing) (we are told) is the reason for them not wishing to link up again.
-Here below are two images of theoretically the same person one in 1967 and the other in 2018.
-To me as the author, I would be equally happy to see that person again now as 50 years ago.
+For example: SADLY- often in the case of ladies a changing appearance (ageing) (we are told) is the reason for them not wishing to link up again.
+Here below are two images of theoretically the same person one in 1967 and the other in 2020.
+To me as the author of this article I would be equally happy to see that person again now, as 50 years ago.
 Also let’s face it I don’t have my Brad Pitt looks anymore.

 Understandably (egos) come into play and some sadly do not wish to tarnish the image/memory of how they once looked compared to how they look now.
 We guess a woman’s beauty is more precious than the male ageing appearances.
 Vanity at work!